guardian/google-admanager-api/.changeset/popular-hairs-drop.md

 ---
-"@guardian/google-admanager-api": minor
+"@guardian/google-admanager-api": major
 ---

-Add superstruct for type safety checks for lineItems and align properties with what we receive from the api"
+Add superstruct for type safety checks for lineItems and align properties with what we receive from the api